 4. Refugee

 This is the culmination of three different stories of three refugees.
 So, first of all, we have Josef in the 1930s.
-He is a Jewish boy trying to escape Nazi Germany with his family, and he is fleeing on the St. Louis ship towards Cuba.
+He is a Jewish boy trying to escape Nazi Germany with his family and fleeing on the St. Louis ship towards Cuba.
 Cuba has said that they will take in these refugees.
 But once they get to Cuba, Cuba is no longer sure they’re willing to take in Jews.

 Josef is a made-up character, but the details in the book are all real.
 A ship was turned away from Cuba during World War Two and sent back to Europe.
 We also have Isabel.
 She is a girl in Cuba in the 1990s, and she is fleeing Fidel Castro.
 They have horrible conditions there.
 Her mother is pregnant, and her father is about to be arrested, so they have decided to flee.
-The moment Fidel Castro says they are now allowed to leave, they are in a rickety boat they built and running towards the United States for asylum.
+When Fidel Castro says they are allowed to leave, they are in a rickety boat they built and running towards the United States for asylum.

 Author: Alan Gratz